 As He finished drying the feet of the disciple next to me, Jesus turned to face me, and our eyes met.
 His were filled with Love.
 Mine with bewilderment.
 And before I realized what was happening He stood and stepped towards me.
 With sudden and unexpected alarm, I realized He intended to wash my feet as well.
 And as He slowly knelt before me, every inch of me silently protested…

-Without a doubt, I should be washing His feet instead.
+With no doubt, I should be washing His feet instead.
 I need to find another towel.

 I feel so embarrassed.
 I have no idea when I last had a pedicure.
 There's no way I can let Him see and touch my feet as they are.

 I can just wash my own feet.
 Really, I can take care of this myself, Jesus.